bastintonyroy/bastintonyroy.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
-I have taught the following papers at Otago
+I have taught the following papers at Otago.

 100-level
 --